This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-- Once the leaves are matured and about 8–12 inches long, you can harvest Swiss chard.
+- Once the leaves are matured and about eight to 12 inches long, you can harvest Swiss chard.
 Chard can be stored for one to two weeks, as long as it is refrigerated at 40 degrees F or below.

 Here are some of Swiss chard recipe ideas to try:

-- Sauteed Swiss Chard Recipe with garlic and vegetable broth
+- Sauteed Swiss chard with garlic and vegetable broth

 - Make Swiss chard salad

 - Try Swiss chard soup

 - Make a healthy Swiss chard pasta with quinoa or brown rice pasta, artichokes and pesto

 Chards can be used in recipes the same way many other greens are used, such as escarole, kale, spinach, collard greens or mustard greens.
 All of those make great Swiss chard substitutes, especially spinach and escarole, which also have mild flavors.

 Calorie for calorie, compared to Swiss chard nutrition, kale offers a similar amount of vitamin K but more vitamin A and C. Kale is a cruciferous vegetable that is rich in antioxidants and vital nutrients that support detoxification, heart health, cancer prevention and brain development.

 According to the National Cancer Institute, the secret behind the cancer-killing ability of cruciferous veggies is that they’re rich in glucosinolates — a large group of sulfur-containing compounds